StefanVitor/NFTicketize/README.md

 From this sponsor, I used API from https://api-reference.rarible.com/ , and also smart contract "NFTicketize.sol" is designed that support this API.
 Functions that I used:

-* Lazy mint (with all additions such as ipfs uri, royalties, etc) with generate ID, so ticket (NFT) could see from Rarible portal (with all informations).
-Also, for image, I generate picture with informations about event name, ticket category and ticket id, but in future, this could be some form of electronic ticket
+* Lazy mint (with all additions such as IPFS uri, royalties, etc) with generate ID, so ticket (NFT) could see from Rarible portal (with all informations).
+Also, for image, I generate image with informations about event name, ticket category and ticket id, but in future, this could be some form of electronic ticket

 ![19](https://user-images.githubusercontent.com/25621259/124475162-b15bf900-dda1-11eb-94fd-ee23ac80ee3a.png)